There may be more restaurants near Rome pantheon than in any other part of Rome. How do you know which ones are good?

 How to get there: Facing the pantheon, and almost underneath it, take the street on your immediate right, salita dei Crescenzi.
 Turn left onto Via della Dogana Vecchia.
 Continue straight onto Piazza di Sant'Eustachio, and keep going, almost straight, along Via del Teatro Valle.
 Take this street to the very end, and make a right onto Largo del Teatro Valle.
 Walk just a short way and look to your right.
 You will see The Perfect Bun set back a little bit, but it has very tall windows so should be easy to spot.

-I've given address and directions to each of the above locations.
+I've given address and directions to each of the above restaurants near Rome pantheon.
 But just in case, here is a map with all of them: